 Data is omnipresent.
 Data on its own is useless unless it is intelligently analysed and understood.
 It has been reported that the reliability of many research investigations carried out by many reputable organizations is coming under increasing scrutiny.
 It is also true that the entrenched culture of cut-throat competition and fraudulent behaviour is hindering the progress.
 All reliability investigations are heavily dependent upon the quality of data and the intelligent extracting capability of individuals.
 Extracting the intelligence from Big and Open Data is a challenging task indeed.

-Keeping this in view, for further analysing the flow behaviour within the railway compartment, various temperature profiles have been drawn, which corresponds to (a) a vertical line directly above the methane burner to the ceiling of the compartment and (b) a horizontal line in the middle of the compartment from one evacuation door to the other.
-Figures 4(a-b) depict the variations in the static temperature at various instants both vertically above the methane burner, and horizontally along the centre of the compartment.
-Figure 4(a) depicts that just above the methane burner, where the fire has erupted; the static temperature rises considerably in the initial periods of the fire eruption.
-However, after 45seconds, it starts to drop.
-Hence, fire is still pre-mature after 5seconds of eruption.
+For further analysing the flow behaviour within the railway compartment, profiles of static temperature have been drawn on (a) a vertical line directly above the methane burner (Figure 5(a)), and (b) a horizontal line in the middle of the compartment from one evaluation door to the other (Figure 5(b)).
+Figure 5(a) depicts that just above the methane burner, where the fire has erupted, the static temperature rises considerably; however, just after the fire, it drops back and then increases gradually while going towards the ceiling of the compartment.
+Furthermore, it can be seen that the fire is still pre-mature after 8seconds of eruption.

-Figure 4.
-Static temperature profiles (a) above the methane burner and (b) along the length of the compartment
+Figure 5.
+Static temperature profiles (a) above the methane burner and (b) along the length of the compartment.

-Figure 4(b) depicts that after 5seconds of fire eruption, only the region directly above the fire is at higher temperature, whereas the rest of the compartment is at ambient temperature.
-However, after 360seconds, the temperature directly above the methane burner has decreased; however, the ambient temperature within the compartment has increased significantly.
-Hence, as time progresses, the ambient temperature increases while the temperature in the vicinity of the fire decreases.
+Figure 5(b) depicts that after 8seconds of fire eruption, only the region directly above the fire is at higher temperature, whereas the rest of the compartment is at ambient temperature.
+However, after 360seconds, although the same trend follows but the ambient temperature within the compartment has increased significantly.

-Further analysing the flow behaviour within the compartment, figures 5(a-f) depict the variations in the flow velocity magnitude at various instances.
+Further analysing the flow behaviour within the compartment, Figures 6(a) and (b) depict the variations in the flow velocity magnitude after 8seconds and 360seconds respectively.
 It can be seen that as the fire erupts, due to the higher temperature directly above the fire, the flow velocity increases, and then spreads outwards.
 This trend is similar to the one observed in case of temperature variations within the compartment at the same occasions.
 However, it should be noted that once enough time has elapsed, the flow velocity within the compartment reduces significantly, while the smoke is rushing out of the evacuation doors at significantly higher velocities.

-Figure 5.
-Velocity magnitude variations after (a) 5sec (b) 10sec (c) 20sec (d) 45sec (e) 90sec (f) 180sec and (g) 360sec of fire eruption
+Figure 6.
+Velocity magnitude variations after (a) 8sec and (b) 360sec of fire eruption.